kint-php/kint/contrib.md

 You can see <a href="https://github.com/kint-php/kint/blob/master/CONTRIBUTING.md" target="_blank">a full list of contributor guidelines</a> in the repository.
 The short (And possibly out of date) version is here:

 * The code has to work from the PHP version specified in `composer.json` up to the latest release, ideally with support for the next version too
-* Default plugins should only handle builtin PHP functionality (Rare exception was made for blacklisting the PSR `ContainerInterface`)
+* Default plugins should only handle builtin PHP functionality.
+An exception was made for blacklisting the PSR `ContainerInterface` and `EventDispatcherInterface` due to their disproportionate performance impact and generic nature
 * Keep the output clear and concise.
 Don't display incorrect information
 * Don't write bad code.
 If you make changes make sure you run the formatter and rebuild
 * Don't break BC outside a new major release